 FOR.
-Our focus is positive, proactive, forward-looking, and based on science.
+Our focus was positive, proactive, forward looking, and science based.

 ENVIRONMENTAL PROTECTION.
-This part captures our mission statement in a nutshell.
-(And by environmental protection, of course, we also mean conservation of natural resources, such as our beloved public lands and native wildlife.)
+Those two words captured our mission in a nutshell.
+And by environmental protection, of course, we also meant conservation of natural resources… our public lands and native wildlife.

 Back then, we Republicans for Environmental Protection also informally called ourselves “the environmental conscience of the GOP.”
 And if you consider what a conscience does, you’ll realize how apt that description was.
 A functioning conscience cheers you on when you’ve done something good and scolds you when you’ve done something bad.
 In hindsight, that’s a perfect description of the role that REP played in the Republican Party.